IDNI/TML/README.md

 ## Input and Output

-TML program really defines is a set of second-order variables, aka relations aka tables.
+What a TML program really defines is a set of second-order variables, aka relations aka tables.
 On our TC example we had two relations, E and TC.
 We considered E as input and TC as output, but we could have take the same program and consider them the other way around.
 A TML program doesn't come with prescribed input and output relation names, but they come afterwards.
-But in order to continue from here we need to get a little deeper into the our fixed-point mechanism.
+But in order to continue from here we need to get a little deeper into the our fixed- point mechanism.

 When we ran the TC example we assumed that the table E has some information in it but the table TC begins empty and being filled during the execution of the program.
 Indeed, the fixed-point operator in PFP is defined to begin with the empty set.
-And this points to some asymmetry between input and output: it boils down to the initial state of the tables being "filled" for inputs and empty for outputs, and from there the program runs as usual.
+And this points to some asymmetry between input and output: it amounts to the initial state of the tables being "filled" for inputs and empty for outputs, and from there the program runs as usual.
 We therefore need TML's evaluator to be able to initialize relation before running the program, and to mark which relations are desired as output.
 Note that this is in contrast to most logic or database languges in which the output may be more flexible than whole tables.

-*Remark: A TML program has a fixed number of relation symbols, as it is impossible to dynamically create new relations in TML.
+*Remark: A TML program has a fixed number of relation symbols which are the ones mentioned explicitly in the program, as the language deliberately offers no means to dynamically create new relations.
 Therefore per program one can define a fixed number of input and output relations.*

+## Combining Programs

+*On this section we follow terminology from [1]*

+The input-output design in the last section yields natural means of composing rograms.
+The input which is a starting condition for the PFP iteration can be the output of another TML program.
+It would mean to run the first program, and then run the second program with the output of the first's.
+Apparently, this might not end with a PFP program, as we will have two loops instead of one.
+But turns out it is possible to combine two PFP programs into one program indeed.
+This is referred in the literature as the Transitivity property of PFP.

+First, we have to consider the case that the first program doesn't even have a fixed point, on which case the composition fails disregarding the second program.
+But we might be interested in cases where even if the first program fails, the second program continues with empty input.
+A program that always has a fixed point is called *totally defined*.

 ## Partial Evaluation (PE)